X-IONet: Cross-Platform Inertial Odometry Network for Pedestrian and Legged Robot: Introduction

 To address these challenges, we propose \textbf{X-IONet} (\textbf{Cross}-Platform \textbf{I}nertial \textbf{O}dometry \textbf{Net}work), a novel and generalizable deep learning framework for inertial odometry estimation across both human and quadruped robotic platform.
-X-IONet incorporates a rule-based expert selection module that routes IMU data to specialized expert networks based on platform characteristics.
+As shown in Fig. \ref{concept}, X-IONet incorporates a rule-based expert selection module that routes IMU data to specialized expert networks based on platform characteristics.
 Each expert network adopts a dual-stage attention–based displacement prediction model, capturing long-range temporal dependencies via temporal self-attention and inter-axis relationships via dimensional self-attention.
 The network predicts motion displacement and corresponding uncertainty, and integrates these estimates into an Extended Kalman Filter (EKF) for robust motion state estimation.
-Extensive experiments on public pedestrian datasets and a newly collected quadruped dataset show that X-IONet achieves state-of-the-art accuracy, exhibits strong cross-platform generalization, and maintains robustness under aggressive and irregular motion patterns.
+Extensive experiments on the RoNIN\cite{RoNIN} pedestrian dataset, the GrandTour\cite{grandtour} quadruped dataset, and our self-collected Go2 quadruped dataset demonstrate that X-IONet achieves state-of-the-art accuracy, generalizes effectively across platforms, and maintains robustness under distinct motion patterns.